Courseiva

 Why this answer

-Option A is correct because the security group allows unrestricted inbound traffic on port 80 from any source (0.0.0.0/0), violating the principle of least privilege.
-Option B (public AMI) is not necessarily a violation.
-Option C (plain text user_data) is a minor concern but not a best practice violation per se; secrets should not be in user_data.
+The security group allows unrestricted inbound traffic on port 80 from any source (0.0.0.0/0), violating the principle of least privilege.
+This is a common security misconfiguration that exposes the instance to unnecessary risk.
+Option A is incorrect because while plain text user_data is not ideal, it is not a best practice violation in the same sense; secrets should not be in user_data, but the main issue here is the overly permissive security group.

 MCQmedium